commercetools/connect-product-export-template/full-ingestion/README.md

 ```
 $ npm run start
 ```
+## Development

+#### Set the required environment variables

+Before starting the development, we advise users to create a .env file in order to help them in local development.

+For that, we also have a template file .env.example with the required environement variables for the project to run successfuly.
+To make it work, rename the file from `.env.example` to `.env`.
+Remember to fill the variables with your values.

 #### Execute full synchronization
 After deployment by connect service or starting up the application in local environment, you can trigger the full synchronization by sending HTTP POST request to REST-API as below
 ```